grstavares/ShoppingCartPOC/README.md

  ![Solution Architecture](ShoppingCart.png)

-The service will provide REST and GrapQL endpoints to perform his functionalities based on a defined [API contract](ShoppingCatSwagger.yaml) and [GraphQL schema](ShoppingCartSchema.graphql).
+The service will provide REST and GrapQL endpoints to perform his functionalities based on a defined [API contract](ShoppingCatAPI.yaml) and [GraphQL schema](ShoppingCartSchema.graphql).

 ### Service Components

 #### Integration Layer

 - **REST API Endpoint**: API endpoint that provides access to REST API's.
-At this implementation will use Amazon API Gateway.
+This implementation will use Amazon API Gateway.
 - **GraphQL Endpoint**:GraphQL endpoint to provide access to query, mutations and subscriptions.
-In this implementation will use AWS AppSync.
+This implementation will use AWS AppSync.
 - **Event Publisher**:Component responsible for emit business events related to the service.
-In this implementation will use Amazon SNS Topic.
+This implementation will use Amazon SNS Topic.

 #### Application Layer

 - **Application Logic**: Component responsible for perform Shopping Cart logic and internal service orchestration.
-In this implementation will use AWS Lambda using Node.js Runtime.
+This implementation will use AWS Lambda using Node.js Runtime.

 #### Persistence Layer

 - **DataStore**: Component responsible for data persistence.
-In this implementation it will use Amazon DynamoDB.
+This implementation it will use Amazon DynamoDB.
 - **Data Lake**: Component responsible for historical persistence and event sourcing data for the Shopping Cart.
-In this implementation will use DynamoDB streams and S3 buckets.
+This implementation will use DynamoDB streams and S3 buckets.

 #### Management Layer

 - **Failure Monitor**: Component responsible for observability of the internal service integration.
 This component will work as a signal of integration problems ocurred in the service.
-In this implementation will use AWS Cloudwatch Metrics.
+This implementation will use AWS Cloudwatch Metrics.

 - **Performance Monitor**: Component responsible for observability of internal service integration in a performance perspective.
 This component will provide response time and performance observability.
-In this implementation will use AWS X-Ray.
+This implementation will use AWS X-Ray.

 ### External Components

 #### Authentication Provider

 Component responsible for management of user pools and user authentication.
-In this implementation will be used Amazon Cognito User Pools.
+This implementation will be used Amazon Cognito User Pools.

 ### Business Assumptions